sowiecki/gtfo/README.md

 [![Photograph of hardware wiring](./wiring_photo_small.png)](./wiring_photo.png)

 #### Photon Boards
+There are two ways to configure boards.

+**Direct (LAN-only):** Modules are controlled over a LAN through the Johnny-Five library.

+**Indirect:** The application hosts an API for individual modules to query.
+Motion and temperature features are currently unavailable through this method.

-[Connect each board](https://docs.particle.io/guide/getting-started/start/photon/) to your WiFi network, then flash each with the [VoodooSpark firmware](https://github.com/voodootikigod/voodoospark).
+[Connect each board](https://docs.particle.io/guide/getting-started/start/photon/) to your WiFi network.

+If running in **direct** mode, flash each with the [VoodooSpark firmware](https://github.com/voodootikigod/voodoospark).
+If running in **indirect** mode, flash each module with TODO

 Retrieve the access tokens and device ids for each Photon, and place them into `environment/devices.json`.
 See [environment configuration documentation](./environment/README.md).